pm3/api-flow/README.md

 ### Cron Job

 An internal cron job is a stateful operation, which conflicts with the stateless nature of microservices.
-When multiple containers are running simultaneously, it’s necessary to manage parallel access with a **global lock**.
+When multiple containers are running simultaneously, it's necessary to manage parallel access with a **global lock**.
 If no container is running, the cron job may fail without any record that the task was not executed.
 Error reporting must also be considered, meaning the system needs a method to log where and how errors occurred.

 An **external cron job** addresses these issues by being implemented as a web service, which can be called by an external cron daemon.
 This approach provides several advantages:
   - **Logging**: Every call, whether successful or unsuccessful, is logged.